joskraps/tiddly/README.md

 var helper = new SqlDataAccessHelper();
 ```

-The helper is a settings object that definese how the transaction will execute.
+The helper is a settings object that define how the transaction will execute.

 ### AddProcedure
 ```csharp